apache/yunikorn-site/docs/performance/performance_tutorial.md

 #### Install YuniKorn with helm

 We can install YuniKorn with Helm, please refer to this [doc](https://yunikorn.apache.org/docs/#install).
-We need to tune some parameters based on the default configuration, recommended to clone the release repo and modify the parameters in `value.yaml`.
+We need to tune some parameters based on the default configuration.
+We recommend to clone the [release repo](https://github.com/apache/incubator-yunikorn-release) and modify the parameters in `value.yaml`.

 ```
 git clone https://github.com/apache/incubator-yunikorn-release.git